Exclusive: Trump administration to consider adding China's Ant Group to trade blacklist - sources

 On Tuesday, Reuters reported that China’s securities regulator is probing a potential conflict of interest in Ant Group’s planned stock listing.

-Reporting by Humeyra Pamuk, Alexandra Alper, Karen Freifeld; Additional Reporting by David Shepardson and Mike Stone; Writing by Alexandra Alper; Editing by Chris Sanders and Lisa Shumaker
+Reporting by Humeyra Pamuk, Alexandra Alper, Karen Freifeld; Additional Reporting by David Shepardson and Mike Stone; Writing by Alexandra Alper; Editing by Chris Sanders, Lisa Shumaker and Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.